Campaigns & research

 - Caring More than Most - new research finds parent carers provide more than 100 hours of care per week

-- School transport inquiry - sign our petition to close the loophole for post-16 and under-five disabled children
+- School transport inquiry - our petition to close the loophole for post-16 and under-five disabled children gets more than 10,000 signatures

 - Secret Life of Us - the campaign we chair as part of the Disabled Children's Partnership